Phase 4: Pre-Departure Preparations

 InterExchange does not provide housing.
 Some employers offer housing as part of the participant’s compensation, but most employers are not able to supply this benefit.
 However, employers can provide participants with resources like local websites and apps to find affordable options.
 Additionally, employers are familiar with their cities and can advise participants on which neighborhoods to search and the expected price ranges for each location.

 We also encourage International Cooperators to serve as a resource.
 You may consider putting new participants in touch with past or current participants who have lived in the same cities to ask for recommendations and advice.
-Further, some participants pass apartments and cars on to other participants as one leaves the program and another joins.
+Further, some participants pass along apartments and cars to incoming participants once their program ends.
 Anything you can do to facilitate this sort of sharing process will benefit the participants.
 You may also refer participants to the Housing Information section of our website.

 During the initial screening process, you will determine whether potential applicants are prepared for a cultural exchange program.
 It is recommended that you discuss topics such as culture shock and the differences between their home country and the U.S., especially with regard to American culture and business practices.
 The more information you provide, the better prepared participants will be once they arrive in the U.S.